Springfield dog euthanized after groom; family calls for accountability - NewsBreak

 Ladybird went to get groomed the day before Thanksgiving 2022, on Nov.
 23. Video taken three days prior on Nov.
 20 shows Ladybird running around the yard.
 The dog had been to The Gentle Touch Grooming twice a year since about 2016.
 But Lawson recalls this appointment was different.

 “Her appointment was 2 p.m. and she does her little run-around thing in the parking lot,” said Lawson.
 “She was always excited to go in there.
-I had noted I had never seen so many people in the salon and so many dogs.”8-year-old boy attacked by dog at unlicensed day care in California
+I had noted I had never seen so many people in the salon and so many dogs.”

 An hour later, Jamie Chance, the dog’s regular groomer who owns The Gentle Touch Grooming, texted Lawson to say that it wasn’t her best haircut, but that she was ready to be picked up.
 Chance says she’s been grooming for 16 years and often works with area rescue groups like Rescue One.